Prologue: My Beliefs Before Discovering the Truth About My Toddlerhood

 My challenging childhood toughened me into adulthood, developing a down-to-earth and practical approach.
 Being close to my siblings, we often reminisce on the good times: the playhouse, bike rides, Christmases and family gatherings.
 But rose-tinted glasses can be misleading.

 My life finally settled down 2 years after my divorce from Mark.
-I am at present living contentedly with my partner Paul and three children.
-I had laid to rest old childhood grievances and received a spot of counseling for my intrusive thoughts.
+I am at present living contentedly with my partner and two children.
+I had laid to rest old childhood grievances and received a spot of counselling for my intrusive thoughts.
 I have also proved to myself, that I can be a decent parent after all.

 In order to protect identities, I have changed names and certain details, but this story is otherwise entirely accurate.
 Part 1 begins the journey.